NXP Semiconductors (NXPI) Receives a Rating Update from a Top Analyst

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.

 NXP Semiconductors NV is a holding company, which engages in the provision of semiconductor solutions.
 It focuses on high performance mixed signal (HMPS), which delivers high performance mixed signal solutions to its customers to satisfy their system and sub-systems needs across the application areas such as automotive, identification, mobile, consumer, computing, wireless infrastructure, lighting and industrial, and software solutions for mobile phones.
-The company was founded on August 2, 2006 and is headquartered in Eindhovezn, the Netherlands.
+Its products include Arm Processors, Arm MCUs, and Power Architecture.
+The company was founded on August 2, 2006 and is headquartered in Eindhoven, the Netherlands.

 Read More on NXPI: